johnbaumann/PicoMemcard/README.md

 * Allows to play burned CDs (thanks to [FreePSXBoot])
 * Cheaper than an original memory card
 * Can store hudreds of memory card images
+* Switching memory cards using MemcardPro commands with L2/R2

 ## Bill of materials
 * **Raspberry Pi Pico** (around $5)